 - Intune Compliance policy setup for iOS Devices here

-1. Sign in to the Azure portal with an account that has Intune admin access.
+- 1. Sign in to the Endpoint Manager portal with an account that has Intune admin access.

-3. Select Intune – Device Compliance – Compliance – Policies – and Click on +Create policy button to create new compliance policy and select platform as “Android”.
+- 3. Select Intune – Device Compliance – Compliance – Policies – and Click on the +Create policy button to create a new compliance policy and select the platform as “Android”.

-5. Device Health is the setting where compliance engine will check whether Android devices to be reported as.
-Device health attestation service has loads of checks included like TPM 2.0, BitLocker encryption, etc..
+- 5. Device Health is the setting where the compliance engine will check whether Android devices are to be reported.
+The device health attestation service has loads of checks, including TPM 2.0, BitLocker encryption, etc.

-6. Device Properties is the setting where Intune Admins define a minimum and maximum versions of operating system details for the corporate application access.
-I would keep minimum version as Android version 6 wherever possible.
+- 6. Device Properties is the setting where Intune Admins define minimum and maximum versions of operating system details for the corporate application access.
+I would keep the minimum version as Android version 6 wherever possible.

-7. System Security is the setting where Intune Admins define password policies for the Windows devices.
-There are 3 sections in these settings – Password, Encryption and Device Security.
+- 7. System Security is the setting where Intune Admins define password policies for Windows devices.
+There are 3 sections in these settings – Password, Encryption, and Device Security.

-Password Compliance Policy for Android – I would create a complex Alphanumeric password for Android devices along with all the above configurations.
+Password Compliance Policy for Android – I would create a complex Alphanumeric password for Android devices and all the above configurations.